Erdemir: History

-Turkish Armed Forces Pension Fund (OYAK) acquired a 49.29% stake in Erdemir on 4 October 2005 for $2.77 billion in a televised auction.
+Turkish Armed Forces Pension Fund (OYAK) acquired a 49.29% stake in Erdemir on 4 October 2005 for $2.77 billion in a televised auction, in which it outbid several major steel companies.
 The fund acquired 46.12% from the Turkish Privatization Administration (OIB) and it was also obliged to purchase an additional 3.17% stake from a Turkish bank.
-OYAK beat out five other bidders for Erdemir.
-This included Mittal Steel, Arcelor, Novolipetsk Steel (NLMK) and Severstal, which bid in consortium with the Nurol-Limak-Ozaltin-Alkol Pazarlama joint venture group.
-The Eregli joint venture group also participated in the auction.

 See history of Erdemir Group since 1954.

 Pollution

 Erdemir burns coal in Turkey.
 As an integrated steelworks, emissions are higher than steel produced at electric arc furnaces.
-Climate Trace estimates the plant emitted 4.7 million tonnes of carbon dioxide in 2021, more greenhouse gas than any other steelmaker in the country except İsdemir.
+Climate Trace estimates the plant emitted almost 5 million tonnes of carbon dioxide in 2022, more greenhouse gas than any other steelmaker in the country except İsdemir.
+However the company says they are moving towards net zero emissions.

-Railway

-Erdemir owns many railway tracks in its steel plant in Ereğli.
-The Ereğli–Armutçuk railway connects the plant with the town of Armutçuk.
-The tracks outside the plant are no longer used and when Turkish State Railways (TCDD) abandoned the line in 2006, Erdemir bought the tracks within the plant.
-Erdemir uses a chunter locomotive, the Erdemir L-5 series.

 List of 50 Projects

-Turkish chamber of Civil engineers lists Erdemir as one of the fifty civil engineering feats in Turkey, a list of remarkable engineering projects realized after the declaration of Turkish republic.
+The Turkish chamber of Civil engineers lists Erdemir as one of the fifty civil engineering feats in Turkey, a list of remarkable engineering projects realized after the declaration of the Turkish republic.